EQUITY RELEASE USES

 • Holiday of a lifetime

-• Visiting family or friends who live on the other side of the world who you’ve not seen many years
+• Visiting family or friends on the other side of the world

 • Car